FirebaseExtended/github-actions/firebase-test-lab/README.md

 -   `timeout` [default: 600s]: The maximum duration you want your test to run.
 You can enter an integer to represent the duration in seconds, or an integer and enumeration to represent the duration as a longer unit of time.

+-   `additional_flags`: Additional [gcloud firebase test](https://cloud.google.com/sdk/gcloud/reference/firebase/test) flags and values that may be used. e.g. `--xcode-version=11.3` for XCTest.

 -   `max_attempts` [default: 1]: Max retry attempts when test on FTL failed.

 -   (Optional) The following inputs are for installation and authenticating to Google Cloud.
 Firebase Test Lab GitHub Action leverages [google-github-actions/auth](https://github.com/google-github-actions/auth) and [google-github-actions/setup-gcloud](https://github.com/google-github-actions/setup-gcloud).

     Example of authenticating via `credentials_json` (Service Account Key JSON).
 See [Creating and managing Google Cloud Service Account Keys](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) for more information.
     ```yml
     jobs: